phillbush/simp/README.md

 A box is just a vector with one element.
 And nil is a vector with no element.

-Since pairs are vectors, we need a notation to express both data structures at the same time.
+Since pairs are vectors, we need to expand S-expressions to represent both vector and list data structures at the same time.

 Lists are still expressed with parentheses: